Skip to Content

 To avoid fishtailing, reduce the speed of your vehicle and add distance between cars.
 It is especially important to slow down if the road is wet.
 Using sandbags or cinder blocks will help your vehicle maintain its traction.
 However, do not overload the truck with a heavy load.
 This can cause more problems.

-READ ALSO: What is the Best Electric Truck?
+READ ALSO: What Final Destination Has the Log Truck?

 The main cause of fishtailing is a loss of control of the vehicle.
 If the driver loses control of the vehicle, the rear end can slide backwards and turn in a circular pattern, launching the car towards running traffic.
 It is critical to get the problem repaired as soon as possible to prevent any serious accidents.
 Avoiding conditions that may cause fishtailing is the best way to prevent fishtailing.
 Avoid driving on wet and icy roads, as these conditions reduce the traction in the tires.